scpedicini/glyph-shift/README.md

 ## What is this?

-Phonetic Mapper is a browser extension that allows you to select various phonetic alphabets (such as morse or braille) - and it will replace random words on the page with the phonetic equivalent.
+Glyphshift is a browser extension that allows you to select various writing systems (such as morse or braille) - and it will replace random words on the page with their equivalents.
 This is useful for learning new alphabets or for fun.

 ## Prior Art